The Postcolonial City

 Cities are the locus of modern life, and provide the core terrain on which all kinds of human interaction – social, cultural, political, and economic – occur.
 This is contested terrain, and the geography of a city and its built environment reveal a history of social hierarchies and distributions of power and wealth.
 More than half of the world’s population now lives in cities, and urban growth is occurring fastest in cities on the global “periphery,” where classic models of urban planning poorly reflect reality, and governance structures and institutions face formidable constraints to realizing development initiatives.
 Novel challenges face urban actors, such as the casualization of labor, unprecedented inequalities, mass migrations, infrastructural strain, violence and environmental degradation.
 This course is about the political economy of cities in these contexts, and draws on scholarly debates to understand how opportunities and constraints align with social hierarchies and reflect distributions of power and wealth.
 We will use these insights to analyze, construct, and critique urban development interventions.

-This course will explore racial capitalism as a theoretical concept and lived experience, with particular attention to the black experience.
+This course explores racial capitalism as a theoretical concept and lived experience, with particular attention to the black experience.
 Racial capitalism organizes systems of economic domination according to racial difference, effectively collapsing the categories of race and class.
-For people of African descent, colonialism and slavery were the “original sins” of racial capitalism, and we will examine both these origins and the ways that racial capitalism perpetuates and mutates around the world today.
-We will ask what factors lead to shared global experiences of economic exploitation and exclusion, and what is unique to particular locales.
-We will examine the historical legacies of perceived racial difference in different countries or regions, and how it interacts with other axes of identity such as gender, ethnicity, color, and nation.
+For people of African descent, colonialism and slavery were the “original sins” of racial capitalism, and we examine both these origins and the ways that racial capitalism perpetuates and mutates around the world today.
+We ask what factors lead to shared global experiences of economic exploitation and exclusion, and what is unique to particular locales.
+We investigate the historical legacies of perceived racial difference in different countries or regions, and how it interacts with other axes of identity such as gender, ethnicity, color, and nation.